 I knew at once I’d found the right guy.

 In closing, I’d like to thank Warren for being such a sport.
 Not to mention the naked pictures he allowed for the piece.
 Of course, he’s used it somewhat to his advantage, touring the country, headlining as the Ugly comic.
 Right now he’s four-walling it at the Plaza hotel in Las Vegas.
 I saw him the other night, part of an audience of 13.
 Check him out if you get a chance.

-To read more non-fiction stories like Ugly, see Mike Sager’s fourth collection, The Someone You’re Not: True Stories of Sports, Celebrity, Politics & Pornography.
-For more on these topics, see Sager’s latest novel, High Tolerance.
+More of Mike Sager’s nonfiction can be found in his fourth collection, The Someone You’re Not: True Stories of Sports, Celebrity, Politics & Pornography.